 The origins of the University of Porto

-Initially, the U.Porto was structured into two faculties: Science and Medicine.
-Still during the First Republic, the Technical Faculty was created in 1915 (renamed the Faculty of Engineering in 1926), the Faculty of Arts and Humanities in 1919 and the Faculty of Pharmacy in 1925.
+In the beginning, U.Porto was composed of two faculties: Sciences and Medicine.
+Also during the 1st Republic, the Technical Faculty was created in 1915 (renamed Faculty of Engineering in 1926), the Faculty of Arts and Humanities in 1919 and the Faculty of Pharmacy in 1925.